BibianaPRCordoba/BibianaPRCordoba/README.md

 - 👋 Hi, I’m @BibianaPRCordoba
-- 👀 I’m interested in software engineer.
+- 👀 I’m interested in software engineer and technology.
 I'm a student in the UPSRJ in México.
+- Member of Microsoft Student Ambassadors ;)
 - 🌱 I like learning new things
-- 📫 How to reach me: bprcordoba@gmail.com
+- 📫 How to contact me: bprcordoba@gmail.com

 <!---
 BibianaPRCordoba/BibianaPRCordoba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.